moehriegitt/hob3l/README.md

 The Makefile has more settings that can be used to switch to other compilers like clang, or to other target architectures.
-This is not properly documented yet, so reading the Makefile is necessary here.
+This is not properly documented yet, so reading the Makefile may be necessary here.

 ## Running Tests